openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 # GPIO Binding

-This binding adds GPIO support via the pigpiod daemon to OpenHAB.
+This binding adds GPIO support via the pigpiod daemon to openHAB.
 It requires the pigpiod daemon (<http://abyz.me.uk/rpi/pigpio/>) to be installed on the pi that should be controlled.

 ## Supported Things